Master in International Law, Foreign Trade and International Relations

-In the face of this phenomenon we find that training in law schools does not sufficiently prepare lawyers to deal with it.
-This requires additional specialisation and that this comes from specialists who are used to working in this new environment.
+In the face of this phenomenon, training in law schools does not sufficiently prepare lawyers to deal with it.
+This requires additional specialization and that this comes from specialists who are used to working in this new environment.
 Moreover, this preparation cannot be limited to a mere study of the different subjects that make up the law.
 More than studied, it must be lived in an environment that reproduces the real cases we will encounter and know how to solve them successfully.

-Therefore, in this program, specialists from the most recognized firms and organizations transmit their knowledge and skills to the students in the first phase, who are faced with the same challenges that they assume in their profession, and then take them to their own offices, in the internship phase of the program, with a view to their definitive incorporation.
+For all these reasons, this program is specialized in the most recognized firms and organizations that transmit their knowledge and skills to the students in a first phase, those who face the same challenges they assume in their profession.
+Later, during the internship phase of the program, they are welcomed in their own offices with a view to their definitive incorporation.